RNA-seq-workshop

 Creating the dds object

 We are now ready to create a DESeqDataSet object, commonly abbreviated as dds.
 The dds object will contain our count tables and metadata, but later, also the normalized counts and differentially expressed gene lists.
 As such, the dds objects help us keep things neat in our RStudio session.
 To make one, we need to specify our experimental design ‘formula’.
 In this tutorial, there’s only one variable: the design formula will be as simple as ~ condition.
-However, in multi-factor experiments it can include additional variables, can also include unwanted sources of variation such as RNA isolation batch, the researcher who extracted RNA, or on which table the plants were grown.
+However, in multi-factor experiments it can include additional experimental variables, but also include unwanted sources of variation such as RNA isolation batch.
 Including these factors in the design formula will help DESeq2 to account for these soures of variation, allowing more accurate estimation of the primary condition’s effect.
 For example, in an experiment with a potential batch effect, treatments, and different genotypes: ~ batch + treatment + genotype.
 If you also want to model the interaction, that is whether the treatment effect varies by genotype, change the + to a *: ~ batch + treatment * genotype.

 R